ANU Solar Racing

 ANU Solar Racing (formally known at MTAA Super Solar Racing or Sol Invictus) is the Australian National University's student-led solar car racing team.
 The team is built to innovate, bringing together a highly range of backgrounds ranging from engineering and science through to commerce and law.
-The team consists of all undergraduate students, and is split into an Executive Branch, Technical Branch, Operational Branch, and Business Branch.
+The team consists of all undergraduate students, and is split into an technical, business, and operations branches.
+The technical branch further divided into electrical, mechanical, aerodynamics, and software sub-teams.
 The team competes in the biennial World Solar Challenge from Darwin to Adelaide, covering 3,022 km of road.
-The next event for ANU Solar Racing event is the 2023 Bridgestone World Solar Challenge.
+The target competition for ANU Solar Racing Team is the 2027 Bridgestone World Solar Challenge.

 Mission

 The ANU Solar Racing team is focused on development and construction of a solar electric vehicle that can compete in the Bridgestone World Solar Challenge held in Australia between Darwin and Adelaide every two years.

-According to the ANU Solar Racing team, the student-led organisation mission is to enrich education, drive renewable energy innovation, uniting students to push the limits in automotive racing.
+According to the ANU Solar Racing team, the student-led organization mission is to enrich education, drive renewable energy innovation, uniting students to push the limits in automotive racing.
 The team also wants to construct a sustainable and rewarding student led program at the ANU which allows students to develop professional and practical skills that they are not able to develop in the classroom.
-The team's long-term goal is to win the Bridgestone World Solar Challenge by 2025.
+The team is 100% student-run and has over 43 undergraduate members.
+The team's long-term goal is to win the Bridgestone World Solar Challenge by 2027.

+Solar Car 5

+A fifth car, Solar Car 5, was announced as in development for the 2027 Bridgestone World Solar Challenge.

+Solar Car 4/Monty

+Monty, or SC4, is the fourth solar car from the ANU Solar Racing Team.
+It is a catamaran-style car featuring an asymmetric steering system and a tilted solar array designed to improve stability and crosswind performance.
+The car weighs 221 kg, has a top speed of approximately 122 km/h, and uses a 3 kWh battery.
+Monty competed in the 2025 Bridgestone World Solar Challenge Challenger Class, finishing 19th.

 Solar Spirit/SC3

 Solar Spirit, or SC3 is the third solar car from the ANU Solar Racing Team.
-Initially designed for the COVID-19 postponed 2021 BWSC, this car will debut at the 2023 Bridgestone World Solar Challenge.
+Initially designed for the COVID-19 postponed 2021 BWSC, this car debuted at the 2023 Bridgestone World Solar Challenge.
 This car is a new take on the classic trimaran design with unique aerodynamic enhancements to increase performance, such as a decoupled fairing.
 The team takes pride in manufacturing many of this car's components in-house, such as solar cells which are soldered and encapsulated by the team.